erics2783/groove-match/README.md

 # GrooveMatch

-Search your favorite songs and then let AI generate new ones that are similar.
+Search your favorite song and then let AI generate new ones that are similar.